facebookresearch/pyrobot/docs/website/docs/ex_manipulation.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

 This creates a `Robot` object that encapsulates the robot's basic motion utilities.
-Note that if you are using a different robot (say the [Sawyer](https://www.rethinkrobotics.com/sawyer/)), use `'sawyer'` instead of `'locobot'`.

 ### Joint control